AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

 Inside the scope of ``Y``, it is possible to modify the variable ``Y`` itself, as opposed to modifying the structure it designates, so that it gives access to a subcomponent of the borrowed structure.
-It is called a reborrow.
-In case of reborrow, the pledge of the borrower is modified so that it relates the expression borrowed initially to the new borrower.
+It is called a `reborrow`.
+During a reborrow, the part of the structure designated by the borrower is reduced, so the prophecy variable giving the value of the borrower at the end of the borrow is reduced as well.
+The part of the borrowed expression which is no longer accessible through the borrower cannot be modified anymore for the rest of the borrow.
+It is said to be `frozen` and its final value is known.
 For example, let's use ``Y`` to borrow ``X`` entirely and then modify it to only designate ``X.Next.Next``: